March 24, 2023

 The Coil Force Turtles are some of the highest quality in the entire range, both in their play value and design.
 These tightly wound turtles are also popular with collectors, costing around $150 sealed and $40 loose on eBay.

-Guess what, Shredder’s got his hands on some dinosaur DNA, and the turtles have been forced to mutate themselves to keep up.
 The Dino Turtles sport some seriously cool mutations, with Michaelangelo gaining the thick horns of a triceratops, while Raphael sports the spiky ridges of a stegosaurus.

 Each Dino Turtle figure came with some awesome prehistoric-themed accessories.
 Tyranno Shredder (the mutant dinosaur version of Shredder, of course) is genuinely terrifying.